HSgitisgud/Just-Mini/README.md

 -   **Controls**: Use the arrow keys to move your character.
 -   **Objective**: Collect items, defeat enemies, and level up your character.
 -   **Tips**:
-    -   Be cautious of goblins that might steal your items.
+    -   Be cautious of goblins in early stage.
     -   Slimes might skip their attacks, so plan your moves accordingly.

 ### Mini PangPang

--   **Controls**: Swap adjacent jellies by clicking or tapping on them.
+-   **Controls**: Swap adjacent jellies by clicking on them.
 -   **Objective**: Match three jellies in a row to eliminate them and score points.
 -   **Tips**:
     -   Create combo matches for higher scores.
-    -   Keep an eye out for special jellies with unique effects.

 ### Mini Panda

--   **Controls**: Use the spacebar or tap the screen to make the panda jump.
+-   **Controls**: Use the spacebar to make the panda jump.
--   **Objective**: Collect bamboo shoots while avoiding obstacles.
+-   **Objective**: Collect bamboo while avoiding obstacles.
 -   **Tips**:
     -   Timing is key; obstacles will come at varying speeds.
     -   The game speeds up over time, increasing the challenge.